 Professional indemnity insurance

-Professional indemnity (PI) insurance, also known as errors and omissions insurance, protects your business from a range of exposures, such as mistakes in your service provided, compensation claims, contract disputes and intellectual property disputes.
-Our cover also includes media content liability as standard and is superbly flexible with no fees for cancellation of, or amendments to, the policy.
-We cover:
+Professional indemnity (PI) insurance, also known as errors and omissions insurance, protects your business from a range of exposures.
+This includes mistakes in your service provided, compensation claims, contract disputes and intellectual property disputes.

 - Professional negligence